Observer-Usable Information as a Task-specific Image Quality Metric: Description of Case Studies

-Sub-ideal CNN- and ResNet-based NOs were utilized to perform the signal detection and classification tasks.
-Each NO was instantiated in multiple configurations by varying the network depth (i.e., the number of convolutional or residual layers).
-Details related to the implementation of the employed NOs are provided in Appendix~\ref{NO-setting}.
 The quality of low-field, estimated high-field, and ground truth high-field images was objectively assessed by computing $\mathcal{V}$-info according to (\ref{ouinfo}).
 For comparison, traditional task-based metrics were also computed.
 For the binary signal detection task, AUC was computed.
-Since ROC analysis is not readily applicable to multi‐class problems, classification accuracy was used to evaluate NO performance for the three‐class signal classification task for both balanced and imbalanced cases.
+Since ROC analysis is not readily applicable to multi‐class problems, classification accuracy was used to evaluate NO performance for the three‐class signal classification task.
 This was defined as the proportion of image samples for which the predicted class matched the true class label.
+NO performance is examined for both balanced and imbalanced cases.
 During training, \( \mathcal{V} \)-info was computed on the training set described below by minimizing the average negative log-likelihood of the observer’s predictions, as described in \eqref{opt-vinfo}, while AUC and accuracy were measured on the test set.
 AUC was computed based on the observer’s predicted confidence scores (i.e., softmax outputs) for the target class, using the \texttt{scikit-learn} implementation to estimate AUC~\cite{scikit-learn}.